Hampshire: Parliament

-Hampshire elects eighteen Members of Parliament.
-As of the 2019 General Election, sixteen MPs are Conservative and two MPs are Labour.
+As of the 2024 General Election, Hampshire elects 19 Members of Parliament, 10 MPs are Conservative, 6 MPs are Labour, and 3 are Liberal Democrats.

 In the 2019 General Election there were no seat changes, with the 16 Conservative constituencies and 2 Labour constituencies holding on to the same seats won or held in 2017.
 This is despite the Liberal Democrats gaining 57,876 more votes (an increase of 50.4%) compared to 2017, and Labour losing 72,278 votes (29.9%) compared to 2017.

-At the 2017 General Election, the Conservatives won 16 seats, continuing their dominance in the county.
+At the 2017 General Election, the Conservatives] won 16 seats, continuing their dominance in the county.
 Labour took two seats, Southampton Test and Portsmouth South.

 In the 2015 general election, every Hampshire seat except Southampton Test (Labour) was won by the Conservatives.

 In 2010, 14 constituencies were represented by Conservative Members of Parliament (MPs), two by the Liberal Democrats, and two by Labour.
 Labour represented the largest urban centre, holding both Southampton constituencies (Test and Itchen).
 The Liberal Democrats held Portsmouth South and Eastleigh.

 The Conservatives represent a mix of rural and urban areas: Aldershot, Basingstoke, East Hampshire, Fareham, Gosport, Havant, Meon Valley, North East Hampshire, North West Hampshire, New Forest East, New Forest West, Portsmouth North, Romsey and Southampton North and Winchester.

 At the 2013 local elections for Hampshire County Council, the Conservative Party had a 37.51 per cent share of the votes, the Liberal Democrats 21.71 per cent, the UK Independence Party 24.61 per cent and Labour 10 per cent.
 As a result, 45 Conservatives, 17 Liberal Democrats, 10 UKIP, four Labour and one Community Campaign councillor sit on the County Council.
 Southampton City Council, which is a separate Unitary Authority, has 28 Labour, 16 Conservative, 2 Councillors Against the Cuts and 2 Liberal Democrat councillors.
 Portsmouth City Council, also a UA, has 25 Liberal Democrat, 12 Conservative and 5 Labour councillors.

 Hampshire has its own County Youth Council (HCYC) and is an independent youth-run organisation.
 It meets once a month around Hampshire and aims to give the young people of Hampshire a voice.
 It also has numerous district and borough youth councils including Basingstoke's "Basingstoke & Deane Youth Council".